The chart below shows that by the end of the school year an 8th-grade student should be able to read out loud 151 words per minute.

 Screening, Diagnosing, and Progress Monitoring for Fluency: The Details By: Jan Hasbrouck

 A rough rule of thumb: many “component skills” (e.g. writing a grammatically correct sentence, properly punctuated) can be performed as fast as you can write or type, assuming you write or type very quickly.
 I type 110 wpm, and I can write sentences at that rate.
+That means I’m fluent in sentence-writing: I can write a complicated sentence quickly, accurately, and automatically, without having to think about it.

 Frequency aims for handwriting, sentence combining, and college-level reading: